-The BU campus network provides high-speed access for over 100,000 devices to all institutional information, communication, and computational facilities, along with the Internet, regionally aggregated resources, and advanced networks such as Internet2.
-On campus, tens of thousands of ports and wireless access points are interconnected via optical fiber and a robust hierarchy of high-speed routers and switches.
-The University has two full Class B IPv4 address space assignments.
+The BU campus network provides high-speed access for over 100,000 devices to all institutional information, communication, and computational facilities, as well as the Internet, regionally aggregated resources, and advanced networks such as Internet2.
+Tens of thousands of ports and wireless access points are interconnected via optical fiber and a robust hierarchy of high-speed routers and switches.
+The University has three full Class B IPv4 address space assignments.

 Our network was designed and deployed with flexibility, reliability and scalability as core tenets.
-We adhere to best-practice distribution standards, from secure stacked network closets to patch panels and cabling.
+We adhere to best-practice distribution standards, from secure stacked network closets, patch panels, and cabling, to pervasive IP spoof checking via Reverse-Path Forwarding validation on all segments and institutional IP address verification at borders.
 We also maintain a comprehensive database that maps the network to floor plans spanning hundreds of buildings.

-Encrypted 802.1x wired and wireless network access is available throughout campus, including all residence halls and classrooms.
+Wired and encrypted 802.1x wireless network access is available throughout campus, including all residence halls and classrooms.
 The University recently invested several million dollars to ensure the entire wireless network conforms to the most current 802.11n standards.
-Redundant connections to the Internet and Internet2 operate at 10G with automatic failover.
+Redundant connections to the Internet and Internet2 operate at 10 Gb/s with automatic failover.